rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/manual_trigger/README.md

-Script for use with Casper when manually triggering a policy.
+Script for use with Jamf Pro when manually triggering a policy.
 Script uses a manual trigger name (set as **Parameter 4** in the script's parameter list in the JSS) to specify which policy should be run.